Valerii-Hud/Valerii-Hud/README.md

 # 💫 About Me:
 Hi!
 My name is Valerii Hud, I am 16 years old and I am a frontend
               developer.
 My journey into the world of code began in 2023.
-I work with HTML, CSS, JavaScript, Gulp, Vite, Git and PostCSS.
+I work with HTML, CSS/LESS/SASS/SCSS, JavaScript, Gulp, Vite, Git and PostCSS.
 In the coming year, I plan to master React, Next.js and TypeScript, and then learn the basics of the backend (Node.js, PostgreSQL, MongoDB) <br> <br>